 From 1991-1996, Coach Christodulu was Head Coach of Baseball at NCAA Division III Susquehanna University (104–85–3) in Selinsgrove, Pennsylvania.
 During that span, the University witnessed its greatest era in the programs history.
 Under his direction the program twice set the school records for wins in a season (1992 – 22 and 1995 – 25), competed in the Middle Atlantic Conference Championship, (1992, 1995), participated in the Division III National Playoffs, (1992, 1995), and won the Middle Atlantic Conference for the first time in the school’s history (1995).
 In addition, the program won its first NCAA playoff game (1995) vs future MLB pitcher Wade Miller and Alvernia College while competing in the Mid-Atlantic Region of the NCAA Division III Playoffs.
 By 1996, Coach Christodulu had coached five of the six all-time hit leaders in the history of the program.
 Mark Mussina younger brother of MLB/HOF Mike Mussina played for coach Christodulu during that span.
 All six Susquehanna teams accumulated a team batting average of .300 or better during his tenure.
 Numerous Susquehanna players were named to the All-Conference team, three of his players were named to the All-American Academic team and five were named All-Region.
 Coach Christodulu had also served on the M.A.C.
 Games Committee, and the N.C.A.A.
 Mid-Atlantic Region National Playoff selection committee.
 In 1995, the Middle Atlantic Conference and Louisville Slugger recognized him as “Coach of the Year”.
 In 1996, Coach Christodulu served as the Mid-Atlantic Region site director.
 Most recently, 4 of his former baseball players have been inducted into the Susquehanna University Athletic Hall of Fame in recent years and three of his former players signed professional contracts.

 The former high school three sport Sectional 2 Champion (football/basketball/baseball) is from Gloversville New York.
-During his interscholastic experience, Greg was recognized as the New York State ‘Player of the Year’ and a High School All-American for multiple publications.
+During his interscholastic experience, Greg was recognized as the New York State ‘Player of the Year’ and a High School All-American for multiple publications in the sport of football.
 Collegiately, the former Syracuse University quarterback, and University of Delaware graduate, earned 7 Varsity letters at the collegiate level.
 Syracuse University Football (1982-1983), University of Delaware Football (1985-1986), University of Delaware Baseball (1985-1987).

 Since his arrival to Shenendehowa, Coach Christodulu had also contributed to the Shenendehowa football program.
 From 2002-2007 his contribution to varsity football witnessed three Section 2 Championship appearances, winning back to back titles in 2002 & 2003.
 It also included two trips to the Regional Championship and a State Final appearance in the Carrier Dome for the Class ‘AA’ state championship game in 2002.
 During his time with the varsity as an assistant coach, the team accumulated a record of (49-10).
 He also served as an assistant coach on the freshman football team at Shenendehowa where they recorded a record of (31-3) from 2008-2011.
 Greg has authored numerous articles for national publications regarding offensive football philosophy.
 He has also served successfully as the Head Coach of the North Squad in the Section 2 Exceptional Senior All-Star Game in 2010 & 2011.
 Greg’s previous football coaching stints were at University at Albany with legendary Bob Ford (1987-1988), James Madison University (1989), and Susquehanna University (1990-1995) as offensive coordinator.